MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-complete-the-configuration-questionnaire.md

      On the **Home** tab, in the **Process** group, choose **Question Areas** to begin the process of validating and applying the answers to the setup questionnaire.

- You can now review the completed setup questionnaire before applying the data to the ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> database.
+ You can now review the completed setup questionnaire before applying the data to the [!INCLUDE[d365fin](includes/d365fin_md.md)] database.

  The next procedure provides an alternative way of accessing configuration questionnaires.
 It assumes that the configuration package that you have been provided includes questionnaires.